10up/figma-to-wordpress-theme-json-exporter/README.md

 - Properly structures data according to WordPress theme.json specification
 - Converts variable references to CSS custom properties using WordPress naming convention
 - Maintains variable hierarchies and references
+- Special handling for color modes and sections
+- Automatic generation of button variant style files
+- Support for responsive/fluid variables
+- Automatic unit handling (px) for specific value types
-- Supports downloading the generated theme.json file directly
+- Supports downloading the generated files as a zip package

 ## Usage

 1. **To export Figma variables to theme.json:**
    - Go to Menu > Plugins > WordPress Theme.json Export > Export to theme.json
-   - View the generated theme.json in the plugin UI
+   - View the generated theme.json and additional style files in the plugin UI
-   - Click "Download theme.json" to save the file
+   - Click "Download Theme Files" to save all files as a zip package

 2. **To import variables:**
    - Go to Menu > Plugins > WordPress Theme.json Export > Import Variables